Monitoring the state of a OpenSearch cluster and hosts

 yc managed-opensearch cluster get <cluster_name_or_ID>

-parameter and the cluster status, in the status
+parameter gives the cluster state; the status

 You can request the cluster name and ID with a list of clusters in the folder.